-- 1 6.
-The provisions of subsections 1 and 5 apply to a prisoner 2 who was convicted of: - (a) Sexual assault pursuant to paragraph (c) of subsection 3 of NRS 200.366; - (b) Abuse or neglect of a child pursuant to subparagraph (1) of paragraph (a) of subsection 1 or subparagraph (1) of paragraph (a) of subsection 2 of NRS 200.508; - (c) An offense punishable pursuant to subsection 2 of NRS 200.750: - (d) Solicitation of a minor to engage in acts constituting the infamous crime against nature pursuant to subparagraph (1) of paragraph (a) of subsection 1 of NRS 201.195: - (e) Lewdness with a child pursuant to NRS 201.230; - 14 ((f)) (e) Luring a child or a person with mental illness pursuant 15 to NRS 201.560, if punished as a felony; or - [(g)] (f) Any combination of the crimes listed in [paragraphs (a) to (f) inclusive.] this subsection. - Sec.
-19. NRS 412.562 is hereby amended to read as follows: - 412.562 Though not specifically mentioned in this Code, all disorders and neglects to the prejudice of good order and discipline in the Nevada National Guard of which persons subject to this Code may be guilty must be taken cognizance of by a general, special or summary court-martial, according to the nature and degree of the offense, and shall be punished at the discretion of that court.
-However, cognizance may not be taken and jurisdiction may not be extended to the crimes of murder, manslaughter, sexual assault, larceny and wrongful appropriation for value of \$100 and over, robbery, mayhem, arson, extortion, assault, burglary her invasion - of the home, for the infamous crime against nature, jurisdiction of which is reserved to civil courts, except as otherwise provided in - 31 NRS 412.322.
+6. The provisions of subsections 1 and 5 apply to a prisoner who was convicted of:

+(a) Sexual assault pursuant to paragraph (c) of subsection 3 of NRS 200.366;

+(b) Abuse or neglect of a child pursuant to subparagraph (1) of paragraph (a) of subsection 1 or subparagraph (1) of paragraph (a) of subsection 2 of NRS 200.508;

+(c) An offense punishable pursuant to subsection 2 of NRS 200.750;

+(d) [Solicitation of a minor to engage in acts constituting the infamous crime against nature pursuant to subparagraph (1) of paragraph (a) of subsection 1 of NRS 201.195;

+(e) Lewdness with a child pursuant to NRS 201.230;

+(f) (e) Luring a child or a person with mental illness pursuant to NRS 201.560, if punished as a felony; or

+[(g)] (f) Any combination of the crimes listed in [paragraphs (a) to (f) inclusive.] this subsection.

+412.562 Though not specifically mentioned in this Code, all disorders and neglects to the prejudice of good order and discipline in the Nevada National Guard of which persons subject to this Code may be guilty must be taken cognizance of by a general, special or summary court-martial, according to the nature and degree of the offense, and shall be punished at the discretion of that court.
+However, cognizance may not be taken and jurisdiction may not be extended to the crimes of murder, manslaughter, sexual assault, larceny and wrongful appropriation for value of \$100 and over, robbery, mayhem, arson, extortion, assault, burglary [,] or invasion of the home, [or the infamous crime against nature,] jurisdiction of which is reserved to civil courts, except as otherwise provided in NRS 412.322.